semaphoreci/docs/tour_build_environment.md

 # Customizing the Build Environment

 Agents run each job in a clean environment.
-The default [Ubuntu VM][machine] includes the common tools and databases for most projects.
+The default [Ubuntu VM][machine] includes common tools and databases needed by most projects.
 You also have full `sudo` access, so you can install new software or change whatever you need.